Depression in pregnancy

-- Do find someone you can talk to.
+- Find someone you can talk to.
 If you don’t have a close friend you can turn to, try NCT’s Early Days groups.
 Your local group can be very supportive both before and after childbirth.

-- Do go to antenatal classes.
+- Go to antenatal classes.
 If you have a partner, take them with you.
 If not, take a friend or relative.

 - Don't stop antidepressant medication during pregnancy without medical advice.
 Around seven in 10 women who stop antidepressants in pregnancy relapse if they stop the medication.
 You need to discuss the risks and benefits of continuing treatment in pregnancy and while breastfeeding (see section below).

-- Do keep in touch with your GP and your health visitor if you have had depression before.
+- Keep in touch with your GP and your health visitor if you have had depression before.
 Any signs of depression in pregnancy or PND can be recognised early.

-- Do make sure that you have treatment for depression in pregnancy.
+- Make sure that you have treatment for depression in pregnancy.
 This may be a talking therapy or medication.

-- Do accept offers of help from friends and family.
+- Accept offers of help from friends and family.